Charles H. Lundquist College of Business

 MBA/MA or MS in Conflict and Dispute Resolution

-Business students also interested in management and leadership roles related to city planning and land development should consider concurrent MBA and MCRP degrees.
+Business students interested in management and leadership roles related to city planning and land development should consider concurrent MBA and MCRP degrees.
 The master of community and regional planning (MCRP) prepares policy-oriented planners for leadership positions in the public, nonprofit, and private sectors.
 The program differs from public policy programs primarily in its focus on spatial issues including but not limited to building form and land use.
 Students are required to meet the admission requirements of both programs.
 Admission is allowed only for the fall term.
 Prospective students should consult the admissions staffs of the MBA program and the School of Planning, Public Policy and Management.
+For more information, visit the website.

 The college’s master’s degree students describe the programs as rigorous, supportive, interactive, close-knit, warm, and dedicated to a sense of community.
 Once admitted to a program, students are evaluated as they would be in the workplace: they are given continual feedback on areas in which they are excelling and areas that need improvement.

-- One (MS in finance) to two (MBA and MActg) written recommendations from people who have worked closely with the applicant and can comment on his or her ability, accomplishments, and potential
+- One (MS in finance) to two (MBA and MActg) written recommendations from people who have worked closely with the applicant and can comment on student's ability, accomplishments, and potential

 - Completion of essay questions included in the application